TamimiGitHub/BashScripts/README.md

 To have this command executable from terminal, you have to create a command in your bin folder.
 This is done as follows:

-1. Download script
+1. Download `ws` script
+2. Navigate to script from terminal
-2. Make it executable (chmod +x ws)
+3. Make it executable `chmod +x ws`
-3. Copy it to your usr/local/bin directory
+4. Copy it to your bin directory `cp ws /usr/local/bin/`

 Now you can run the command from anywhere in terminal by typing ws